vtamilselvan0123/Project_1/README.md

-# Project 3 – CI/CD for React App using Jenkins + DockerHub
+# Project:E_Commerce – CI/CD for React App using Jenkins + DockerHub

 ## Overview
 This project demonstrates a complete DevOps workflow to build, push, deploy, and monitor a React application using: